Mhouranix1125/DMG-KGDU-10-Plus-FRAM-Upgraded-PCB/Readme.md

 Second: You do this entire transfer at your own risk.
 I am not responsible for anything that happens to your game as a result of taking on this project.
 This is not a beginner task, and should definitely not be taken on as a first-time solder project.
 I am not affiliated with any of the companies mentioned here.
 I do not do this for profit.
 This is just a neat little thing I decided to work on.

 This project is open source.
 Users may use this work to iterate, or improve upon it.
-In doing so, please make sure you follow the Creative Common License linked below below.
+In doing so, please make sure you follow the Creative Common License linked below.
 Out of respect for HDR.
 Do not be a bad actor. your compliance is expected, and appreciated.
 DMG-KGDU-10 is an original Nintendo PCB design.
 I take no credit for that.

 [Creative Commons License](https://creativecommons.org/licenses/by-nc-sa/4.0/)